eclipsesource/jsonforms/MIGRATION.md

 ```

 For more information have a look at our [ref-resolving](https://jsonforms.io/docs/ref-resolving) docs page.

+### Update to Material UI v5 in React Material

+Material UI was updated from version 4 to version 5 which introduced a lot of breaking changes.
+To update your application see the official Material UI [migration guide](https://mui.com/guides/migration-v4/).

+### Removal of React Material extended renderer set

+Previously we maintained a separate 'extended' renderer set to not force all consumers of JSON Forms to consume the Material UI lab dependency.
+With the update to Material UI v5 the lab dependency became more important as it also contains all date and time pickers.
+Therefore we now require the lab dependency and removed the no longer needed extended renderer set.

+If you consumed the extended renderer set then just revert to the normal renderer set.
+There should not be any behavior changes.

+### Removal of Class Components in React Material

+All React Material class components were refactored to functonal components.
+Please check whether you extended any of our base renderers in your adaptation.

 ## Migrating to JSON Forms 2.5 for Angular users